syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 ### Customization of headers

-The height and width of swimlane header can be customized with the `Width` and `Height` properties of swimlane header.
+The height and width of the swimlane header can be customized with the `Width` and `Height` properties of the swimlane header.
 You can set the fill color of the header by using the `Style` property.

 The following code example explains how to customize the swimlane header.